Rust-GPU/SPIRV-Tools/porting-plan.md

 1. Flesh out the assembler's coverage for optional operands and composite/control-flow instructions (selection/loop merges plus vector/array/struct/matrix composites done; next up matrices with row-major decorations, composite constants, and the disassembler path) so the Rust implementation matches the C++ feature set without falling back.
 2. Improve diagnostic positions/line tracking for parser errors so message consumers receive accurate spans, then re-enable the FFI hook in `try_assemble_text` for the contexts/options we fully support.
 3. After the assembler path is stable (and the disassembler honours formatting options), replicate the context plumbing inside the disassembler and ensure GN/Bazel builds can opt into the Rust implementation alongside CMake.
+4. Keep growing the `spirv-tools-cli` workspace so each legacy CLI has a Rust counterpart with shared Clap parsing, typed configs, and end-to-end tests (once the underlying functionality is ported).